adrido/minetest-mapper-cpp/doc/manual.rst

 	positioning of tiles.
 By default, tiles are arranged so that one tile has, or would have, its center at the world origin (0,0).

-	Tiled map.
+	Tiled maps.
 On the left, 16x16 tiles with corner at the world origin.
 In the middle, 16x16 tiles with center at the world origin.
 To the right, 20x20 tiles with center at the world origin: